WFCW Traffic Study

 November 6th, 2025

 I sent an email to the Block Club address asking for information regading this project.
-The Winona One-Way seemed to have just come out of nowhere, and I was surprised by this.
+The Winona One-Way decision seemed to have just come out of nowhere, and I was surprised by this.

 I am very confused as to the communication surrounding this endeavor.
 Beyond the Survey Results being presented at a block club meeting months ago, and an announcement last Sunday October 26th, 2025 (verbally) that this was 'happening,' I have seen no information or communication, reports, studies, etc, discussing this one-way conversion.

-The 47th Ward Alderman stated that this is happening because “plans as put together with WFCW and CDOT traffic engineers”, but yet, I have not seen anything related to any plans being presented to the community.
+The 47th Ward Alderman stated that this is happening because “plans as put together with WFCW and CDOT traffic engineers”, but yet, I have not seen anything related to any

 Does the Block Club have this or something - Did I miss a post or email?

-Comment: No reply was ever received.
+Comment: No reply was received.

 November 6th, 2025